open-education-hub/essentials-security/welcome-to-linux/README.md

 Now back to our directories.
 So we're in `libc-database`, but how do we get back to `/root`?
-Symilarly to a browser, the parent of any directory can be accessed using `..` like so:
+Similarly to a browser, the parent of any directory can be accessed using `..` like so:
 ```
 root@kali:~/libc-database# ls ..
 Desktop    ghidra_9.1.2_PUBLIC  peda      %SystemDrive%